 Located in Central Oregon, proudly serving the Pacific Northwest.

-Autoclaved aerated concrete (AAC) is a lightweight, precast, foam concrete building material suitable for producing concrete masonry unit (CMU) like blocks.
-Composed of quartz sand, celcined gypsum, lime, cement, water and aluminium powder, AAC products are cured under heat and pressure in an autocalve.
+Autoclaved aerated concrete (AAC) is a lightweight, precast, concrete building material suitable for producing concrete masonry unit (CMU) like blocks.
+Composed of quartz sand, celcined gypsum, lime, cement, water and aluminium powder, AAC products are cured under heat and pressure in an autoclaved.
 Invented in the mid-1920s, AAC simultaneously provides structure, insulation, and fire- and mold-resistance.
 Forms include blocks, wall panels, floor and roof panels, cladding (facade) panels and lintels.

 AAC products may be used for both interior and exterior construction, and may be painted or coated with a stucco or plaster compound to guard against the elements, or covered with siding materials such as veneer brick or vinyl siding.
 In addition to their quick and easy installation, ACC materials can be routed, sanded, or cut to size on site using standard power tools with carbon steel cutters.
 Please see more on our interior/exterior finishes page or our electric/plumbing installation page for additional techniques and applications.